What is B2B intent data? Types, examples, and a practical workflow

 What is B2B intent data?

-B2B intent data is behavioral, contextual, or event-based evidence that a business buyer or account may be researching a problem, comparing solutions, or becoming more likely to buy.
-It can come from first-party sources, third-party providers, review sites, search behavior, content engagement, or public signals.
+B2B intent data is observed behavioral, contextual, or event-based evidence that a business account or buyer may be researching a problem, comparing options, or moving toward a decision.
+It can come from first-party properties, third-party providers, review sites, or public signals.

 What is an example of B2B intent data?